 I am not here to talk about the bible and its glaring contradictions, events that actually happened a hundred years after they were recorded to have happened or that I consider it to be just another man-made form of control.
 However, I do want to discuss just how far the UK has come and how far a lot of the world… hasn’t.

-our society has come a very long way within our progression of gay acceptance. to think some fifty years ago it was severely frowned upon for a man to hold another mans hand…western society as really progressed. and thats amazon.
+Our society has come a very long way within our progression of gay acceptance. to think some fifty years ago it was severely frowned upon for a man to hold another man’s hand…Western society has really progressed, and thats amazing.
 However, it would be ignorant to live in a little rainbow bubble thinking everyone has the same rights. people across the world, especially in countries like Nigeria are still imprisoned and even murdered purely for their ability to love. how on earth are we punishing people and hating people because of LOVE?!

 Some people who are against gay marriage might use the argument of what next….? for example, you could marry your dog, or your sister or your mother or even your sandwich.
-But heres the thing, incest and paedophilia are sexual perversions. they are biased on manipulation and sexual abuse. gay marriage is based on two consenting adults who love each other… i repeat… gay marriage is about LOVE, not sex.
+But here’s the thing, incest and paedophilia are sexual perversions. they are based on manipulation and sexual abuse.
+Gay marriage is based on two consenting adults who love each other… I repeat… gay marriage is about LOVE, not sex.

 Over the years countries such as the Netherlands, Belgium, Canada, Spain, South Africa, Sweden, Norway, Portugal, Iceland, Argentina, France, New Zealand, Denmark, Uruguay, England and Wales, Ireland, Estonia, Slovenia, Finland and Luxembourg have all legalized same-sex marriage.
 More and more people are coming out of the closet but there are still fears of judgement and bullying.
 “People are scared they’ll upset their fans. but the fans don’t care.” – Christopher Biggins (Pinknews 19/10/2015)

-The film ‘The Imitation Game’ 2014, Morten Tyldum, starring Benedict Cumberbatch who acts out the life of Alan Turing, a Princeton graduate who helped crack the German’s Enigma machine in WW2 and thus helping to win the war, he was found guilty of gross indecency in the mid twentieth century and was chemically castrated instead of serving time in jail.
-He passed away n 1954 having committed suicide.
-A remarkable man, affected by the prejudices against gay men, a law that was only changed in 1967.
+The film ‘The Imitation Game’ 2014, directed by Morten Tyldum, starring Benedict Cumberbatch who acts out the life of Alan Turing, a Princeton graduate who helped crack the German’s Enigma machine in WW2 and thus helping to win the war.
+He was found guilty of gross indecency in the mid twentieth century and was chemically castrated instead of serving time in jail.
+He passed away in 1954 having committed suicide.
+A remarkable man, affected by the prejudices of that time, against gay men, a law that was only changed in 1967.
 Alan Turing was given a royal pardon by Her Majesty The Queen in 2013 after a campaign involving Stephen Hawking and Richard Dawkins.